apache/spark/docs/howto/connection/gcp_sql.rst

 ===========================

-The ``gcpcloudsql://`` connection is used by :class:`airflow.contrib.operators.gcp_sql_operator.CloudSqlQueryOperator` to perform query on a Google Cloud SQL database.
+The ``gcpcloudsql://`` connection is used by :class:`airflow.providers.google.cloud.operators.cloud_sql.CloudSQLExecuteQueryOperator` to perform query on a Google Cloud SQL database.
 Google Cloud SQL database can be either Postgres or MySQL, so this is a "meta" connection type.
 It introduces common schema for both MySQL and Postgres, including what kind of connectivity should be used.
 Google Cloud SQL supports connecting via public IP or via Cloud SQL Proxy.
-In the latter case the :class:`~airflow.contrib.hooks.gcp_sql_hook.CloudSqlDatabaseHook` uses :class:`~airflow.contrib.hooks.gcp_sql_hook.CloudSqlProxyRunner` to automatically prepare and use temporary Postgres or MySQL connection that will use the proxy to connect (either via TCP or UNIX socket.
+In the latter case the :class:`~airflow.providers.google.cloud.operators.hooks.cloud_sql.CloudSQLHook` uses :class:`~airflow.providers.google.cloud.operators.hooks.CloudSqlProxyRunner` to automatically prepare and use temporary Postgres or MySQL connection that will use the proxy to connect (either via TCP or UNIX socket.